 Medical reasons aside, most mothers are able to produce milk for nursing their newborn child.
 As breastfeeding intake cannot be specifically measured, at one time or another a common worry is whether enough milk is produced fast enough to feed the child adequately.

-Firstly, it is important to determine whether the milk supply is low or if it is due to personal perceptions i.e. expecting baby not to feel hungry for a fixed duration after a feed or a fed baby to sleep through the night.
-If the baby feeds by direct latch and is allowed to feed as long as he/she wants this is not a problem as the baby will feed till satisfied.
-The suckling action generates hormones which induces the let-down reflex.
+Firstly, it is important to determine whether the milk supply is low or if it is due to personal perceptions i.e. expecting a baby not to feel hungry for a fixed duration after a feed or a fed baby to sleep through the night.
+If the baby feeds by the direct latch and is allowed to feed as long as he/she wants this is not a problem as the baby will feed till satisfied.
+The suckling action generates hormones which induce the let-down reflex.

 - Frequent wetting of nappies and bowel movements (frequency depends on age)

 - Baby is alert and contented and does not feed all the time.
 A newborn needs about 8-12 or more feeds per day.
 However, it is normal to have phases of higher frequency of nursing, such as during growth spurts.
 Some babies may wake frequently for night feeds which are normal as well.